Skip to contents

 function test_extrapolation() has 7 parameters:

-• “df” A data.frame with core (core id), mind (minimum depth of the sample), maxd (maximum depth of the sample), dbd (dry bulk density), oc (organic carbon %)
+• “df”: A data.frame with core (core id), mind (minimum depth of the sample), maxd (maximum depth of the sample), dbd (dry bulk density), oc (organic carbon %)

-• “depth” Numeric Maximum depth to estimate the stock, by default 100.
+• “depth”: Numeric Maximum depth to estimate the stock, by default 100.

-• “core” Character Name of the column reporting core ID.
+• “core”: Character Name of the column reporting core ID.

-• “mind” Character Name of the column reporting the minimum depth of each sample.
+• “mind”: Character Name of the column reporting the minimum depth of each sample.

-• “maxd” Character Name of the column reporting the maximum depth of each sample.
+• “maxd”: Character Name of the column reporting the maximum depth of each sample.

-• “dbd” Character Name of the column reporting dry bulk density.
+• “dbd”: Character Name of the column reporting dry bulk density.

-• “oc” Character Name of the column reporting organic carbon concentrations.
+• “oc”: Character Name of the column reporting organic carbon concentrations.

-As for the estimate_oc_stock() function example, we used the output from estimate_oc() to estimate the organic carbon stock per cm2 up to 1m depth.
-As the column names from the estimte_oc() output are the same as the default names in estimate_oc_stock we don’t need to specify them.
-Furthermore, the default depth is 100, and hour data is in cm so we don’t need to specify the depth.
+As in the estimate_oc_stock() example, we used the output from estimate_oc() to estimate the organic carbon stock per cm2 up to 1m depth.
+As the column names from the estimate_oc() output are the same as the default names in estimate_oc_stock() we don’t need to specify them.
+Furthermore, the default depth is 100, and our data is in cm so we don’t need to specify the depth.

 stocks_test <- test_extrapolation(oc_out[[1]])